 Additional categories of problem solving questions

-This past week, I also saw an HBR article titled “Relearning the art of asking questions” that highlighted four categories of questions that can be used when problem solving:
+An HBR article titled “Relearning the art of asking questions” highlights four categories of questions that can be used when problem solving:

 - adjoining,